-The speaker is quite dismissive of the poet throughout the piece, and does whatever he/she can to avoid truly praising this person.
-As the poem progresses the speaker introduces the poet while also bragging on his/her own achievements and the work that the students are meant to be completing after the talk.
+The speaker is quite dismissive of the poet throughout the piece and does whatever he/she can avoid truly praising this person.
+As Head of English progresses the speaker introduces the poet while also bragging on his/her own achievements and the work that the students are meant to be completed after the talk.

 When the lecture finally happens, between the fourth and fifth stanza, the speaker is unwilling to join the poet for lunch, making an excuse and herding the writer out of the school and back into the outside where they belong.